Wodan58/HET/doc/FIB.md

 joy1
 ----

-The modified version of JOY was compiled with the BDW garbage collector that uses a mark/scan.
-That makes it slower than JOY with its own builtin collector.
+The modified version of Joy was compiled with the BDW garbage collector that uses a mark/scan.
+That makes it slower than Joy with its own builtin collector.

  ![](fib5.jpg)